Skip to Main Content

 • The preceptor nominee is able and willing to commit to the preceptor role for the practicum experience.

-• The preceptor nominee is employed at the field site where practicum takes place.
+• The preceptor nominee is employed at the practicum site where practicum takes place.

 • The preceptor nominee must not be a current student in a Walden MSN Specialty Program.